 - Reduce agricultural emissions while enhancing long-term livelihood, security and well-being

 - Build capacity and support technology transfer

 Cameroon is a Forest Carbon Partnership Facility (FCPF) Country Participant and a UN-REDD Programme Partner Country.
-It is also a member of the Central African Forest Commission (COMIFAC).
+It is also involved in the Central African Forest Initiative (CAFI).

 Status of FLEGT Voluntary Partnership Agreement (VPA)

 Cameroon has signed a VPA with the EU.
 The VPA entered into force in December 2011 and Cameroon and the EU are now overseeing implementation of the Agreement.

 Cameroon is developing the systems needed to control, verify and license legal timber.

 For more information, see the Cameroon page on the EU FLEGT Facility's website.